Banila48/The-Ultimate-Bible-To-SUTD-Orientation/Orientation 2019/README.md

 At the end of the day, you will not get anything in return but a fruitful and meaningful experience~~

-(It is indeed precious and you wont get it so easily from any other things)
+(It is indeed a precious one and you wont get it so easily from any other things)